Daemonite/material/docs/4.4/material/text-fields.md

 **Most of the details about basic text fields are covered in Components/Forms documentation.
 Please refer to [this page]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/forms/) for more examples.**

-## Line ripple
+## Line ripple effect

 **Material UI 2 brings pure CSS line ripple effect.**
-This comes with limitations (due to HTML5 incapacity of creating pseudo-elements on inputs).
+This comes with limitations (due to CSS3 incapacity of creating pseudo-elements on inputs).

 Details for implementing nicely line ripple is available in every chapter right below.

+**Material UI 2 also brings colored label on form focus.**
+However limited to inputs placed in Bootstrap's `form-group` or `form-ripple` container.
+Floating-label forms have colored title by default.

 {% capture example %}
 <div class="form-group">